 The museum provides the labels within a beautifully produced brochure with full-color thumbnails of each piece and all the relevant label information as well as a short interview of Ellsworth Kelly, the curator.

-This exhibition is a pertinent example for the rest of the West Coast of what can be done in a small museum with limited staff and curatorial resources utilizing well-conceived, high quality traveling exhibitions, especially ones generated from great collections and foundations.
+This exhibition is a pertinent example for the rest of the West Coast of what can be done in a small museum setting with limited staff and painfully finite curatorial resources through the use of well-conceived, high quality traveling exhibitions, especially ones generated from great collections and foundations.
 It is refreshing to see a smaller-scaled, more intimate solo exhibition of an artist well-worth seeing and studying.
 It is also good to see a living artist with a deep, even if not direct, connection to the exhibited artist, as a curator.

 The exhibition was organized by the American Federation of Arts [AFA] and the Mount Holyoke College Art Museum in collaboration with the Pierre and Tana Matisse Foundation and will be up at the Long Beach Museum of Art until 3 September 2018.